 Adobe has been increasing support for GPU acceleration in Photoshop over the last few years, but currently there are only a handful of effects that can utilize the video card.
-Adobe maintains a list of effects that are GPU accelerated in their GPU FAQ: Photoshop CC and CC 2014 GPU FAQ
+Adobe maintains a list of effects that are GPU accelerated in their GPU FAQ: Photoshop GPU card FAQ

 While the number of accelerated effects is currently small, Adobe has made it clear that they intend to continue adding GPU acceleration capabilities in future updates.
 In addition, Adobe is not limiting official support to just workstation cards - any modern workstation and desktop cards should work just fine in Photoshop.
 This is great as desktop video cards tend to be faster than their workstation equivalents and are much more affordable.

-Although Adobe is adding GPU acceleration support to Photoshop, the current demand on the video card is actually relatively light.
-Even an entry video card will be able to provide a huge boost in performance for GPU accelerated effects and there is a sharp drop in performance benefit by using anything more than a mid-range video card.
-There is still a performance benefit to using a high-end card like the GTX 1080, but beyond a GTX 1060 you are only going to see 2-3% faster performance by upgrading to a more expensive card.
+Although Adobe is constantly expanding GPU acceleration support to Photoshop, the current demand on the video card is actually relatively light.
+Even an entry video card will be able to provide a huge boost in performance for GPU accelerated effects but there is a sharp drop in performance benefit by using anything more than a mid-range video card.
+A few tasks may be able to see a performance benefit to using a high-end card like the GTX 1080, but a GTX 1060 or GTX 1070 is going to get you within a few percent of the best performance possible.

 While the exact amount of RAM you need is going to depend on the size and number of images you will be working with, we generally recommend a minimum of 16GB for all our systems.
 Memory usage in Photoshop can quickly shoot up, however, so it is important that you ensure you have enough system RAM available.
 The exact amount you need will depend on exactly what you are doing, but based on your document size we recommend a minimum of 16GB of RAM for 500MB documents or smaller, 32GB for 500MB-1GB, and 64GB+ for even larger documents.
 Note that this is for the document size once opened (as found in the "Document Sizes" section of the Info Panel or status bar), not the file size of the file itself.
-Photoshop will often list two sizes such as 20.3M/60.2M - in those cases the left number is the size of the flattened file, while the right number is the size including layers and channels.
-This number on the right is what is most relevant when deciding how much RAM your system needs.
+Photoshop will often list two sizes such as 20.3M/60.2M - in those cases the left number is typically the most relevant when deciding how much RAM your system needs.

 For Photoshop, ECC memory (which can automatically detect and fix minor memory errors) is not required.
 ECC is almost never a bad idea but ECC memory requires an Intel Xeon processor which for Photoshop will not be as fast as the Intel Core i7 CPU that is in our recommended system.